akiani/itext/README.md

 Tag Cloud Generator For iPhone Text Messages

-This is simple web app to parse iPhone text messages from a backup database and generate a tag cloud for the most used words in a text message.
+This is simple web app to parse iPhone text messages from a backup database and generate a tag cloud for the most used words in text messages.

 To set up